Neapolitan cuisine: Christmas

 Christmas Eve dinner is completed with the ciociole, which are dried fruits (walnuts, hazelnuts and almonds), dried figs and the castagne del prete, baked chestnuts.

 Christmas lunch has typically the minestra maritata or hand-made pasta with chicken broth.

-Easter food
+Other

-The main Easter dishes are the Casatiello or tortano, a salty pie made with bread dough stuffed with various types of salami and cheese, also used the day after Easter for outdoor lunches.
+The main Easter dishes are the casatiello or tortano, a salty pie made with bread dough stuffed with various types of salami and cheese, also used the day after Easter for outdoor lunches.
 Typical of Easter lunches and dinners is the fellata, a banquet of salami and capocollo and salty ricotta.
 Typical dishes are also lamb or goat baked with potatoes and peas.
 Easter cake is the pastiera.

-Other holidays

 Carnival has the Neapolitan version of lasagna, that has no béchamel sauce, unlike other Italian versions.
-As dessert, there is the Sanguinaccio dolce with savoiardi biscuits, or also the chiacchiere, diffused all over Italy with different names.
+As dessert, there is the sanguinaccio dolce with savoiardi biscuits, or also the chiacchiere, diffused all over Italy with different names.

-2 November (All Souls Day) cake is the torrone dei morti, which, unlike the usual torrone is not made with honey and almonds, but with cocoa and a variety of stuffings, like hazelnuts, dried and candy fruits or also coffee and more.
+2 November (All Souls' Day) cake is the torrone dei morti, which, unlike the usual torrone is not made with honey and almonds, but with cocoa and a variety of stuffings, such as hazelnuts, dried and candy fruits or also coffee and more.